 Tim Cook at the Apple launch event, March 8, 2022

-Apple did not comment on the report.
+An Apple spokesperson was not immediately available to comment on the price change.

 “This compares with 2019 when Apple offered high commercial prices against 3rd parties to promote upgrades,” the analysts said.
 “Separately, China has imposed another round of sanctions in Shanghai; however, as we have previously pointed out, companies that have learned to manufacture through COVID and Apple/Foxconn are likely to shift operations. production to other regions, and for now, we don’t expect a material impact from these outages.”

 In another sign of strength for Apple’s new iPhone SE, Bank of America analysts said that a global survey the company conducted in January found that 25% of respondents still own iPhone 8 or earlier.
 Old iPhone users are the target audience of iPhone SE.

 “We see this as an opportunity to promote an alternative cycle,” said Bank of America.
 “Apple may be targeting to upgrade these users to newer iPhones, which could be the reason why Apple is still accepting iPhone 6 and 6 Plus models for sale in China but not in the US and UK. .”